AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-response-data/c-ir-errors.md

 ---
+title: Errors
-description: If a request cannot be completed successfully, the server will either return an error image or an HTTP response status other than 200 together with an error message.
+description: If a request cannot be completed successfully, the server either returns an error image or an HTTP response status other than 200 together with an error message.
 solution: Experience Manager
-title: Errors
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: e45e3968-3659-470b-a88a-fe7ba73d8207
 ---
 # Errors{#errors}

-If a request cannot be completed successfully, the server will either return an error image or an HTTP response status other than 200 together with an error message.
+If a request cannot be completed successfully, the server either returns an error image or an HTTP response status other than 200 together with an error message.

-The response status value depends on the type of the error; for most common errors it is '403'.
+The response status value depends on the type of the error; for most common errors, it is '403'.
 Error responses for non-image request types conform to the format specified with `req=`.
-(Might not be consistently implemented at this time.)
+(Might not be consistently implemented currently.)

 The amount of detail included in the error message is configurable with `attribute::ErrorDetail`.